savitagup/901NodeIntro-1/Labs/Ch03-npm/1-package/README.md

 1. Go through the wizard to create a package.json.
 Call the project `timeexample`.
 Notice, and accept the other default values.
 You can supply whatever info that you like.
 This is more for you to practice and see the outcome of the wizard.

-1. Once complete - view the geerated package.json.
+1. Once complete - view the generated package.json.

 1. We want to get the package called `moment`, and to add it to the newly created package.json.